 This command creates a source (and its corresponding dataset) where both the class and type fields have been analysed to create a new field per label.
-Then the --objective option sets class to be the objective field and only the models needed to predict this field are created.
-You could also create a new multi-label prediction for another multi-label field, type in this case, by issuing a new BigMLer command that uses the previously generated dataset as starting point
+Then the --objective option sets class to be the objective field and

 This would generate the models needed to predict type.
 It's important to remark that the models used to predict class in the first example will use the rest of fields (including type as well as the ones generated by expanding it) to build the prediction tree.
-If you don't want this fields to be used in the model construction, you can set the will generate class - count and class - last in addition to the set of per label fields.

---model-fields option to exclude them.
-For instance, if type has two labels, label1 and label2, then excluding them from the models that predict class could be achieved using
+If you don't want this fields to be used in the model construction, you can set the --model-fields option to exclude them.
+For instance, if type has two labels, label1 and label2, then excluding them from the models that predict class could be achieved using will generate class - count and class - last in addition to the set of per label fields.